-- The Noise Image method uses a 2D image of the noise to calculate several image quality metrics. - It only gives reliable results with uniformly or minimally processed images, which can be distinguished from bilateral-filtered images by the absence of a peak in $\sigma_s^2(x)$ or $\sigma_s(x)$ displays.
-It should not be used with bilateral-filtered images. - It produces a rich set of related results, including Noise Power Spectrum (NPS), Ideal observer SNR (SNRi), Edge SNRi, Noise Equivalent Quanta (NEQ), and a second information capacity measurement, derived from NEQ, that can be compared with the Edge Variance results (they are slightly more accurate because NPS(f) is not assumed to be constant).
+• The Noise Image method uses a 2D image of the noise to calculate several image quality metrics.

+- It only gives reliable results with uniformly or minimally processed images, which can be distinguished from bilateral-filtered images by the absence of a peak in σ_s2(x) or σ_s(x) displays.
+It should not be used with bilateral-filtered images. - It produces a rich set of related results, including deal observer SNR (SNRi), Edge SNRi, Noise Equivalent Quanta (NEQ), and a second information capacity measurement, derived from NEQ, that can be compared with the Edge Variance results.